yellowbrickcode/MCW-Microservices-architecture/HOL/Hands-on lab unguided - Microservices architecture - Developer edition.md

 #### Exit criteria:

--  If you were able to view the Swagger definition and select the partitions method with a successful response, your environment is in a good state to continue.
+-  If you were able to view the Swagger definition and select the partitions method with a successful response, your environment is in a good state to continue

 ### Task 3: Service Fabric Explorer